 1. Conduct a Voluntary Benefits Plan Audit

-A voluntary benefits plan assessment can help employers achieve better value and offer more comprehensive coverage that accurately reflects the benefits people use.
+A voluntary benefits plan assessment can help employers achieve better value and offer more comprehensive coverage that accurately reflects which benefits people use.
 Hospital indemnity, for instance, is quickly becoming one of the fastest-growing supplemental benefits products with an increased focus on hospitalization benefits because of the pandemic.

 To find the right voluntary benefits plan design, employers should consider the following:

 - Evaluate current coverage.
-A plan audit does not need to result in a carrier change; rather, the audit can identify opportunities to enhance coverage and add or consolidate carriers.
+A plan audit does not need to result in a carrier change.
+Rather, the audit can identify opportunities to enhance coverage and add or consolidate carriers.

 - Review current benefits utilization and plan satisfaction.
 Employers should review employee participation in voluntary plans and gauge satisfaction with current plan participants.

 - Analyze population health data.
 Use core health plan audit results to assess the impact of specific voluntary benefits.
 Gaining a full picture of employee demographics can further influence plan design.
-For instance, if a company has a large population of female employees, it might make sense to explore hospital indemnity coverage because of childbirth, and related labor and delivery costs.
+For instance, if a company has a large population of female employees, it might make sense to explore hospital indemnity coverage because of childbirth and related labor and delivery costs.

 Employers are becoming more rigorous in proving the value of plan designs, resulting in increased coverage requests for spouses and dependents.
-This adjustment makes sense, as dependent exposure is the same as the primary insured and providing coverage of up to 100% for spouses is valuable for employees who might otherwise have to cover the remaining expenses out-of-pocket.
+This adjustment makes sense, as dependent exposure is the same as the primary insured and providing coverage of up to 100 percent for spouses is valuable for employees who might otherwise have to cover the remaining expenses out-of-pocket.

-2. Integrate Voluntary Benefits with Core Enrollment
+2. Integrate Voluntary Benefits With Core Enrollment

 Integrating voluntary benefits enrollment with core enrollment can help employees make more informed choices across the full spectrum of benefits.